Notice regarding safety protocols surrounding COVID 19 and other communicable diseases:

 Pine & Needle Wellness is currently open for in-person treatments, with the proper measures being taken to follow guidelines given by the BC Centre of Disease Control for infection prevention and exposure control regarding COVID-19.

 To ensure the continued safety of patients and practitioners of Pine & Needle Wellness, we will be implementing the following protocols for the unforeseen future:

 Staggered appointment times, to allow for proper disinfection of all surfaces between patient visits

-Anyone experiencing any flu-type symptoms such as fever, cough, sneezing, fatigue or difficulty waking up, muscle aches, shortness of breath or difficulty breathing, sore throat or runny/stuffed nose, are required to cancel/defer their appointment (at no cost), and are advised to contact 8-1-1 help line to be further advised on proper action to take
+Anyone experiencing any cold or flu-type symptoms such as fever, cough, sneezing, fatigue or difficulty waking up, muscle aches, shortness of breath or difficulty breathing, sore throat or runny/stuffed nose, are required to cancel/defer their appointment (at no cost).
+The practitioners at Pine & Needle will act in the same respect for the safety and wellbeing of their patients.

 Pine & Needle Wellness gift certificates now available!

 If you know somebody who could benefit from some self-care, this is the perfect opportunity to gift it to them!

 Email firstname.lastname@example.org to purchase or for more info.